convertigo/convertigo-doc/operating-guide/appendixes/index.md

 property key | description | default value
 --- | --- | ---
 convertigo.product_version_check | Product version check | true
-document.threading.use_stop_method | Use the Java Thread.stop() method in order to finish threads (not to be used) | false linux.xvnc.launch | (Linux only) Launch Xvnc server using DISPLAY environment variable at startup | true linux.xvnc.depth | (Linux only) Depth parameter for the Xvnc, default is 16 | 16
+allow_xml_project_loading | Allow loading projects stored in the legacy XML format; when disabled only the YAML project format (c8oProject.yaml) is accepted<br>[More information on this parameter](../using-convertigo-administration-console/#Allow-XML-project-loading) | false document.threading.use_stop_method | Use the Java Thread.stop() method in order to finish threads (not to be used) | false linux.xvnc.launch | (Linux only) Launch Xvnc server using DISPLAY environment variable at startup | true linux.xvnc.depth | (Linux only) Depth parameter for the Xvnc, default is 16 | 16